Alone (i-Ten song): Celine Dion version

-Celine Dion covered "Alone" for her tenth English-language studio album, Taking Chances (2007).
-It was released as the second single in Europe and North America, and third in the United Kingdom in 2008.
-Produced by Ben Moody, ex-member of Evanescence, the song divided music critics.
-While some picked it as one of the best tracks on Taking Chances, others thought that the cover was too similar with the original.
+Celine Dion recorded "Alone" for her tenth English‑language studio album, Taking Chances (2007).
+Issued as the second single in Europe and North America, and as the third in the United Kingdom in 2008, the track was produced by Ben Moody, former member of Evanescence.
+Dion's version received generally positive reviews and charted in several countries, including Canada, the United Kingdom, and Sweden.

 Background and release

-Dion covered "Alone" in 2007 for her tenth English studio album, Taking Chances, released that year.
-The version was produced by Ben Moody, former member of rock band Evanescence.
-Dion's version features tinkling pianos and enveloping strings.
-It was released as the second single in Europe and North America, and third in the United Kingdom.
-The digital single release in the UK on May 5, 2008, was coincided with the British leg of the Taking Chances World Tour.
-In October 2008, "Alone" was included on the European version of My Love: Essential Collection.
-A live version was included in the Taking Chances World Tour: The Concert CD/DVD.
+Dion recorded "Alone" in 2007 for Taking Chances, with production by Ben Moody, previously of Evanescence.
+Her recording incorporates piano and string arrangements.
+It was released as the second single in Europe and North America, and as the third in the United Kingdom.
+The UK digital release on May 5, 2008, coincided with the British leg of the Taking Chances World Tour.
+In October 2008, "Alone" was included on the European edition of My Love: Essential Collection.
+A live version appears on Taking Chances World Tour: The Concert.